Knee locking is when the leg gets stuck in one position, making it impossible to bend or straighten the knee.

 A locked knee may only last a few seconds, it may last longer.
 It all depends on what is causing it.
 Most cases fall into one of two categories:

-There is true locking at the knee, caused by a mechanical block where something gets stuck inside the joint, preventing movement.
-This type most commonly occurs as you move the knee into full extension, i.e. towards being fully straight.
+True Knee Locking: True locking at the knee is where the knee gets physically stuck and you physically can't move the knee for a period of time.
+True knee locking is caused by a mechanical block where something gets caught inside the joint, preventing movement.
+True locking is fairly rare and typically occurs as you move the knee into full extension, i.e. towards being fully straight.

-Here, we will look at the common causes of knee locking and the different treatment options.
+Here, we will look at the common causes of both types of knee locking and the different treatment options.